Are You a Bricklayer?

 How beautiful is it to know that a calling is something we have the power to cultivate and not something we have to search for endlessly?

-In this post (https://fulfillingstrategy.com/create-daily-purpose-at-work-even-if-your-job-stinks), I share some ideas on how you might find purpose in your daily work.
+In this post, I share some ideas on how you might find purpose in your daily work.

-Leadership Opportunity: While purpose and calling are very personal, as a leader, you can use some of the ideas from the post to help walk your teammates through the connection between their work and what they ultimately consider their purpose or calling to be.
+While purpose and calling are very personal, as a leader you can use these ideas to help walk your teammates through the connection between their work and what they ultimately consider their purpose or calling to be.
 If they can make even the slightest connection, it’s a huge win for them, for you, and the organization.

 Work well,